FredHutch/hutchRshiny/README.md

 belong to which experimental groups, this app provides some very simple options for analyzing and visualizing those data.

+### Run the tool

+For Fred Hutch internal users, go to [https://shinymicrobiome.fredhutch.org](https://shinymicrobiome.fredhutch.org).
+For others, download this GitHub repository and follow the [instructions](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/) to run locally.

 ### Input Data

 Input data consists of two files -- a _taxon table_ and a